Friction: Lubricated friction

 Lubricated friction is a case of fluid friction where a fluid separates two solid surfaces.
 Lubrication is a technique employed to reduce wear of one or both surfaces in close proximity moving relative to each another by interposing a substance called a lubricant between the surfaces.
 In most cases the applied load is carried by pressure generated within the fluid due to the frictional viscous resistance to motion of the lubricating fluid between the surfaces.
 Adequate lubrication allows smooth continuous operation of equipment, with only mild wear, and without excessive stresses or seizures at bearings.
 When lubrication breaks down, metal or other components can rub destructively over each other, causing heat and possibly damage or failure.

 Skin friction

-Skin friction arises from the interaction between the fluid and the skin of the body, and is directly related to the area of the surface of the body that is in contact with the fluid.
+Skin friction arises from the interaction between the fluid and the skin of an object, and is directly related to the area of the surface of the body that is in contact with the fluid.
 Skin friction follows the drag equation and rises with the square of the velocity.

 Skin friction is caused by viscous drag in the boundary layer around the object.
 There are two ways to decrease skin friction: the first is to shape the moving body so that smooth flow is possible, like an airfoil.
 The second method is to decrease the length and cross-section of the moving object as much as is practicable.

 Internal friction

 Internal friction is the force resisting motion between the elements making up a solid material while it undergoes deformation.

-Plastic deformation in solids is an irreversible change in the internal molecular structure of an object.
-This change may be due to either (or both) an applied force or a change in temperature.
-The change of an object's shape is called strain.
-The force causing it is called stress.

-Elastic deformation in solids is reversible change in the internal molecular structure of an object.
-Stress does not necessarily cause permanent change.
-As deformation occurs, internal forces oppose the applied force.
-If the applied stress is not too large these opposing forces may completely resist the applied force, allowing the object to assume a new equilibrium state and to return to its original shape when the force is removed.
-This is known as elastic deformation or elasticity.
+The best understood case is the drag force on dislocations due to atomic vibrations (phonon drag), although electron interactions can also play a role.
+There are also contributions from dissipative forces on the motion of grain boundaries in metals, and there are similar phenomena in vitreous materials such as glasses.